quicwg/base-drafts/draft-ietf-quic-http.md

 streams that have unknown or unsupported types.
 This means that any of these extension points can be safely used by extensions without prior arrangement or negotiation.
-However, where a known frame type is required to be in a specific location, such as the SETTINGS frame as the first frame of the control stream (see {{control-streams}}), an unknown frame type does not satisfy that requirement and SHOULD be treated as an error.
+However, where a known frame type is required to be in a specific location, an unknown frame type does not satisfy that requirement and SHOULD be treated as an error.

 Extensions that could change the semantics of existing protocol components MUST be negotiated before being used.
 For example, an extension that changes the